top of page

 This might only become an issue if the relationship breaks down.
 As a divorce solicitor, I often get asked whether credit might be given to the party who brought in this money - ie. will they receive a greater share of the matrimonial pot, because of their greater "contribution"?
 The answer, frustratingly, is, it depends.

 A lot of factors will come into focus in looking at whether a person might get credit for something they brought into the marriage by themselves.
-Factors that can be relevant include length of the marriage, the amount of the contribution and where it came from, what it was used for (eg. if it was invested in the family home, typically it might be more likely to be shared, but not necessarily!), and critically if the contributing party was able to "ring-fence" what they brought in and get the credit they want, would both parties still be able to meet their reasonable needs?
+Factors that can be relevant include length of the marriage, the amount of the contribution and where it came from, what it was used for and whether it was "matrimonialised" (eg. if it was invested in the family home or a joint asset typically it is likely to be shared,), and critically if the contributing party was able to "ring-fence" what they brought in and get the credit they want, would both parties still be able to meet their reasonable needs?
 It is this latter question that can often be a compelling reason not to give the "contributor" the credit they want.
 An example might be where the other person would be left unable to meet their basic reasonable needs such as housing, if the other party got the credit they sought.
 "Needs" will often trump "contributions" but it is not an absolute rule.

 Chances are if you are reading this article, the following information might be a case of shutting the stable door after the horse has bolted.
 However, the article would not be complete without briefly addressing what might have been done to protect the contributing party.
 The following spring to mind: